BrilworksarrowBlogarrowProduct Engineering

 When it comes to AI, talking about data becomes crucial because the better the data is used, the more effective the model will be.
 In this context, it's important to have a mechanism in place to ensure data quality, and you also need a significant amount of data.

-At the same time, evolving regulations and privacy concerns make data acquisition not only challenging but also more costly.
-For instance, complying with regulations like the General Data Protection Regulation (GDPR) is necessary for collecting, storing, and using data, to avoid any legal issues.
+At the same time, evolving regulations and privacy concerns make data acquisition challenging and more costly.
+For instance, complying with regulations like the General Data Protection Regulation (GDPR) is necessary to collect, store, and use data to avoid legal issues.

 Additionally, the cost of data acquisition can also be a barrier.
-Developing a large language model requires an enormous amount of data, which can be quite expensive.
+Developing a large language model requires enormous amounts of data, which can be quite expensive.
 However, the acquisition cost depends on the type of data.

-In this scenario, utilizing publicly available data has become a popular approach, but it comes with other regulatory and ethical AI challenges.
+In this scenario, utilizing publicly available data has become popular, but it comes with other regulatory and ethical AI challenges.

 2. High Development Costs